rule

 Chapter 23: The Dynasties of the Sons of Yayâti: the Appearance of Lord Krishna

-'She's your daughter-in-law' he then informed her upon which she smilingly said to her husband:
+'She's your daughter-in-law' he then told her.
+Thereupon she with a smile said to her husband:

-(37) 'I am sterile, I have no co-wife, how then can she be my daughter-in-law?
-What son could you put on this earth?'
+(37) 'I am sterile and have no co-wife, how can she then be my daughter-in-law?'

-'My Queen', [he replied,] 'This girl will be very suitable for him!'
+'My Queen', [he replied,] 'This girl will be very suitable for the

 next